-No, members may submit up to three pieces of art for each global exhibition, but jurors will be instructed to select one piece per artist.
-This policy may be differ for regional exhibitions - check the prospectus for details.
+No, members may submit up to three pieces of art for each global exhibition, however jurors will be instructed to select no more than one artwork per artist per exhibition.
+Regional exhibitions may have different policies.

 Are the size requirements negotiable?
 What about embellishments?

 Each exhibition is designed to hang in specific venues, many of which have specified exactly what size artwork they can accommodate.
 Works selected for an exhibition are expected to travel together and must be able to fit within one of SAQA’s traveling crates.

 Sizes are not negotiable and any entry that does not meet those requirements will be reviewed by the Exhibition Committee Chair to determine whether it will be excluded from the exhibit.
 However, leeway can usually be made provided if it is within one inch of the requirement.
 Any embellishment that extends past the edge of the work, in any direction, is included in the size measurements.

 Is there a word limit for my artist statement, materials, and techniques?

 Yes, there is a limit to the number of characters that can be used in these sections.
 The artist statement, which is specific to the entered piece, is limited to 1000 characters (approximately 200 words) and should not contain your name, your website or any other information that would affect the blind jury process.
 The materials and techniques sections each have a limit of 200 characters (approximately 40 words) and should not contain any brand names or artist names.